revolter/FileConvertBot/README.md

 notes (rounded ones), video messages to video notes (rounded ones), videos from some websites to video messages, PDF files to photo messages _(currently only the first page)_, image files to stickers.
-It also converts voice messages to MP3 files.
+It also converts voice messages to MP3 files and stickers to photo messages.
 It works in groups too!

 The bot currently runs as [@FileConvertBot](https://t.me/FileConvertBot).